Last Updated on 30th January 2024 by max2021

 White asbestos, or chrysotile asbestos as it’s more commonly known, is one of the most widely used types of asbestos in the world.

-It’s used in a lot of common building materials, textiles, and other materials.
+It is derived from serpentine rocks and was used in a lot of common building materials, textiles, and other materials.

-Chrysotile asbestos containing products include:-
+Chrysotile asbestos-containing products include:-

 They are also very heat resistant and have excellent thermal, electrical and acoustic properties.